 For the basics about manual lenses on your Sony A7, a beginner's guide, have a look at this website, it gives you all the details you need for a start.
 Thank you, Phillip, for sharing this information.There is a conclusions page, but it's only hints and clues, nothing more.

 This is the link to the mandatory contact

 page.
-There are others of my projects, this is about 120 film folders and one about instant photography, but the latter is not ready yet, it's an ongoing project.
+There are others of my projects, one is about 120 film folders, one about small 135 film cameras and one about instant photography, but the latter is not ready yet, it's an ongoing project.